 the services at the agreed discounted price and within the agreed timeframes.

 Groceries, Dry Goods and Food Related Packaging for the Whole of State

 groceries, food related packaging, fresh bread, specialised cakes, and dairy.

-Quote the above arrangement numbers when
+Please note you must quote the above arrangement number when

 placing orders to ensure you receive the DETE specific prices.

 require price lists or additional information contact the Department on:

 Smart Choices Healthy Food and Drink Supply Strategy